 It’s confusing; I totally get it!
 There are so many weird additives in any remotely processed foods these days that it’s hard to keep up with what’s Whole30 compliant and what isn’t.
 I see things that I’m sure are illegal in the program, only to be reminded that, nope, those are actually OK, though maybe not encouraged.
 AKA don’t funnel sunflower lecithin and you’re probably still on the wagon.

 So if I have trouble remembering what’s compliant and what’s not?
-The woman who wrote a book about the program, who’s coming out with a paleo Instant Pot cookbook full of over 30 Whole30-compliant recipes?
 If I still have trouble remembering all those little tiny ingredients that can throw you off track or keep you on course?
-Then I figured there might be a need for a Whole30 food list (printable!).
+Then I figured there might be a need for a Whole30 food list.

 What is Whole30?

 Whole30 is a 30-day elimination diet focused on nutrient dense, unprocessed, whole foods to reset your body back to factory settings (Joking… sort of).
 The idea is to avoid allergenic and nutrient-poor foods long enough for your body to be totally free of them, so you’ll know how you feel without any trace of these potential triggers.
-After the 30 days are up, you reintroduce foods one at a time, observing how different (or worse!) you feel than before.
+This is what makes up your Whole30 food list.
+And after the 30 days are up, you reintroduce foods one at a time, observing how different (or worse!) you feel than before.
 This way, you see what foods your body is sensitive to, and you avoid those in future.
 And if you’re like most of us, you continue eating nutrient-dense whole foods, avoiding grains, gluten, and a lot of dairy, because it makes you feel damn good.

 So what can you eat on a Whole30?

-Before we talk about what you can’t eat, let’s talk about what you can.
+Before we talk about what you can’t eat on your Whole30 food list, let’s talk about what you can.
 When we’re on a Whole30?
 We do not suffer.
 We eat flat-iron steak with homemade béarnaise sauce, bacon-wrapped dates,

 It’s just 30 days, and you can absolutely do it.
 I also tend to believe that you won’t miss these foods after you’ve cut the cord.
 I always lament my 30-day divorce from wine, but by day 3, I’m asking myself, “Why did I ever drink so much pinot?
 I feel amazing without it.”

-So let’s get right into our Whole30 food list (printable!).
-I’m super excited about the printable part, obviously, because I’ve designed them in a way that they should be easy to tote around.
+So let’s get right into our Whole30 food list.
+I’m super excited about the printable Whole30 food list part, obviously, because I’ve designed them in a way that they should be easy to tote around.
 There’s a half-page version, perfect for tacking on the front of fridge, and a smaller version.
 The smaller version, folded lengthwise, is the size of a dollar bill, making it super easy to stick into your wallet.
 Pull it out when you’re at the grocery store, and boom!
 Compliance problem solved.

 - Meat, seafood, poultry, eggs.
 Moderate amounts.
 The Whole30 is not an excuse to eat a cowboy ribeye for breakfast, lunch, and dinner for 30 days.